azyablov/crafting_srl_zabbix_template/README.md

 ![LLDP neighbors preprocessing JS][lldp_nei_preprocessing_js]

-In this case code of JavaScript function is provided, while retrieved JSON is provided in ```value``` variable to that function.
+In this case code of JavaScript function supposed to be provided as content of preprocessing step, while retrieved JSON is provided in ```value``` variable to that function.

 ![LLDP nei.
 JS][lldp_nei_js]